The Trophy Wall Rock Climbing

 From the parking area, follow the main northerly trail into the wash.
 Once you reach the sign for "Turtlehead Peak" take a left on this trail. and walk about 500 yards up the trail.
 Pass the long rock formation in the wash called the Twinkie.
 Take a right directly after passing by the Twinkie.
 Beware the sensitive plant species in this area and stay on the trail - don't create more social trails!
 Keep going past the beautiful, smooth wavy south facing rock and you will eventually end up in the drainage next to the Avian Wall.
 The Avian Wall directly faces the stage/amphitheater of the Trophy Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Trophy Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Trophy Wall:

 Featured Route For The Trophy Wall

 Trophy Crack 5.10- 6a 18 VI+ 18 E1 5a V0-1 4+ Nevada

 : ... : The Trophy Wall

 About 100 yards to the east of Trophy Wall sits this fun splitter crack boulder problem.
 Trophy Crack starts hand size (if seated) but is mostly all offwidth climbing at a slightly overhanging angle.
 This is an excellent, although short, crack climb and will most likely provide a sufficient spanking for the grade....[more]
 Browse More Classics in Nevada